pooltogether/buidler-console/README.md

-# PoolTogether Buidler Starter Project
+# PoolTogether Buidler Console

+Easily interact with PoolTogether contracts using a node repl.

 This project is a basic [Buidler](https://buidler.dev/) project that users Ethers.js and includes the PoolTogether contracts.